KittenHero/simple-classifiers/readme.md

 8. Age (years)
 9. Class variable ("yes" or "no")

+The Correlation-based feature selection (CFS) selects a subset of attributes which are deemed the most relevant by a heuristic.
+This heuristic considers how good the individual attributes are at predicting if a patient will be tested positive for diabetes and how much each attribute correlates to the other attributes.
+In other words, the heuristic selects features which are highly correlated with testing positive for diabetes or not but are uncorrelated with each other.
+The following were the attributes selected by the CFS method.

 Selected Attributes

 1. Plasma glucose concentration a 2 hours in an oral glucose tolerance test